Clever-ISA/Clever-ISA/specs/float.md

 - 0x108 (fmul): Multiplies the first operand by the second.
 - 0x109 (fdiv): Divides the first operand by the second
 - 0x10a (frem): Computes the remainder of the first operand, divided by the second, and stores the result in the first.
-- 0x10b (fma): Multiplies the first operand by the second, and adds the third as though with infinite intermediate precision, storing the result in the first.
+- 0x10b (ffma): Multiplies the first operand by the second, and adds the third as though with infinite intermediate precision, storing the result in the first.

 If any operand is a NaN, the result is a qNaN.
 This does not cause INVALID exceptions to occur.

-All floating-point operations described within this section shall be performed to within 0.5 ULPs of the exact value, as determined by the result format.

 Handling of the Z flag for floating-point operations is on the logical value of the operation, rather than the bitwise value (like for integer operations).
 Both + and - 0.0 in results set the Z flag. -0.0 in results also sets the `N` flag.